A Systematic Review of Ethical Concerns with Voice Assistants: Discussion Future Work

 \subsection{Who are Voice Assistants Designed For?}

-The survey highlights several areas where the interests and needs of the people using them fall secondary to those of their manufacturers: data collection for tracking and advertising, the prevalence of female-coded voices as the default, rigid interaction and access control models that are not aligned with inter- and intra-household use, and the lack of unprofitable adjustments to allow more universal access.
+The survey highlights several areas where the interests and needs of the people using VAs fall secondary to those of their manufacturers: data collection for tracking and advertising, the prevalence of female-coded voices as the default, rigid interaction and access control models that are not aligned with inter- and intra-household use, and the lack of unprofitable adjustments to allow more universal access.
 Some of these design decisions, such as the preference for female-coded voices, originate from the first commercially available voice assistants; as Siri and Alexa did, others followed.
 In other cases like the neglect of multi-user use, VAs were more likely shaped by data protection regulations that are modelled around the relationship between individual data subjects and corporate data controllers.
-Finally, issues like poor voice recognition performance for non-native speakers are more the result of expectations set by the limitations of early voice recognition technologies.
+Finally, issues like poor voice recognition performance for non-native speakers are likely the result of expectations set by the limitations of early voice recognition technologies, designers creating products that work optimally for people like themselves, and the perceived expense of achieving more equitable recognition.

 As the technology and expertise required to develop voice assistants and skills become more accessible, it is important that these legacy design decisions are not unthinkingly perpetuated by the devices of the future.
-Evaluating voice assistants against previous guidelines for human-AI interaction~\citep{10.1145/3290605.3300233} shows that some findings of the literature review are specific instances of wider problems identified with AI systems. \citeauthor{10.1145/3290605.3300233} find that contemporary VAs are close to meeting some of these guidelines, such as G5 (match relevant social norms) and G7 (support efficient invocation), but the results of the literature survey show that they fall short of others like G6 (mitigate social biases) and G11 (make clear why the system did what it did).
+Evaluating voice assistants against previous guidelines for human-AI interaction~\cite{10.1145/3290605.3300233} shows that some findings of the literature review are specific instances of wider problems with AI systems. \citeauthor{10.1145/3290605.3300233} find that contemporary VAs are close to meeting some of these guidelines, such as G5 (match relevant social norms) and G7 (support efficient invocation), but the results of the literature survey show that they fall short of others like G6 (mitigate social biases) and G11 (make clear why the system did what it did).
 Extending this work to produce guidelines that are specific to VAs represents an excellent opportunity to move beyond current design norms and `reset' assumptions around how voice assistants should operate.